-There are a few grocery shops nearby.
-The five closest places to go grocery shopping are Target, H-Mart, Trader Joe's, and Whole Foods.
+There are a few grocery shops nearby, though generally overpriced.
+The five closest places to go grocery shopping are Target, Harvest Market, H-Mart, Trader Joe's, Whole Foods and (technically) La Verde's.
+Please don't go to La Verde's for groceries.
+Harvest Market will be closing down soon as well.
 Getting to Trader Joe's and Whole Foods can be a little bit of a hassle if you're walking, but there is a grocery shuttle that will take you there every Sunday.